Re-establish the intestinal microbes using probiotics made very simply in your own kitchen; it takes only five minutes.

 A healthy biome makes one far less susceptible to pathogens that we all encounter, probably on a daily basis; the friendly bugs simply outnumber the invading disease-causing bacteria, viruses and yeasts.

 Overuse of antibiotics, refined foods and chemicals added to our nosh all contribute to an inadequate biome.
 Ironically artificial-sweeteners have been fingered, leading to an increase in glucose intolerance and metabolic syndrome.

 It is relatively simple to re-establish these microbes using what is known as a probiotic.
 They can be purchased at pharmacies and health food shops.
 We think a better solution is to ferment your own; that's how it has been done for millennia.

-Kefir for example is a culture with over 30 different strains of healthy bugs, far more diverse than those in capsules, using ordinary pasteurised milk and a starter which you can get from a nutrition shop, or a green friend.
+Kefir for example is a culture with over 30 different strains of healthy bugs, far more diverse than those in capsules.
+It uses ordinary pasteurised milk and a starter which you can get from a nutrition shop, or a green friend.
 This is a non-dairy form, but it uses a lot of sugar; I don't recommend it.

 All that’s needed is a small plastic colander and several wide-necked glass jars.
 Every morning one strains off the whey, returning the curds to a clean bottle which is topped up with fresh milk.
 It has a not unpleasant taste like a strong yoghurt.

 Within one week of taking kefir on a daily basis the symptoms have been drastically reduced and nights are now only very rarely disturbed with indigestion and heartburn after a dietary indiscretion.

 We continue to take our kefir regularly, but recently whilst on a two week holiday, there was no resurgence of symptoms; it’s possible that taking a homemade probiotic for just a few days a month would be adequate having restored the healthy microbiome.

 Whilst Our Green Home is concerned in the main with matters such as capturing sunlight and rainwater from the heavens, for the planet’s sake, it covers also the whole gamut of small things that happen in the garden and kitchen that contribute to wholesome food and better health.